 • The proposed single-story rezoning area is an R-1 single-family zone where only one dwelling units is allowed per lot.
 The new zoning designation will be R-1/S. The area will remain a single-family area with only one dwelling unit allowed on each lot.
-Accessory dwelling units (ADUs) are allowed on lots over 8,500 square feet, and must also meet the single-story limitation.
-There is currently a separate study on the development criteria for ADUs; the number of stories allowed would not be affected by that study.
+Accessory dwelling units (ADUs) are allowed on lots over 8,000 square feet, and must also meet the single-story limitation.